Viva La Dirt League

+Viva La Dirt League (VLDL) is a sketch comedy troupe on YouTube and independent production company out of New Zealand.
+The founding members and business owners are Rowan Bettjeman, Alan Morrison and Adam King.

+Core cast members include Ben van Lier, (actor and head writer), Britt Scott Clark, Ellie Harwood, Hamish Parkinson, Rhiannon McCall, Byron Coll, Phoenix Cross and Brynley Stent.

+The extended cast includes Madeleine Adams, David Correos, Alison Quigan, John Leigh, Theo Shakes, Milo Bloggs and Charisse Uy.

+As of June 2025, their main YouTube channel has 7.15 million subscribers and 4.93 billion views and their D&D channel has 450 thousand subscribers and 72.3 million views.

 Background

 Before forming VLDL, Bettjeman and Morrison's short Beached was selected for showing at the New Zealand International Film Festival in 2010.
 Bettjeman and Morrison present a weekly news media online clip show "Media Ocre Awards" for the WatchMe.co.nz.
 The group went full-time in 2017.

 The group's sketches have been nominated for Streamy Awards.
 Fans of the group include English actor Andrew Koji.
 The group is represented by Creative Artists Agency.

 Series

 PUBG Logic

 PUBG Logic is set in an online multiplayer battle royale game (ostensibly PlayerUnknown's Battlegrounds).
 Characters are players' avatars and the comedy focuses on the bugs, gameplay limitations, and exploits in the game.
 Use of the PUBG imagery has been endorsed by the game's creators, and due to the popularity of the game, and the group's sketches, they have attended gaming conventions (Armageddon) and tournaments (League of Legends Pro League) to promote these characters.
 A supercut of the first season has reached over 17 million views on YouTube.